Boy Who Drowned On First Day Of NJ Summer Camp Defied Odds Since Birth, Campaign Says

 Michael Stewart was a rising first grader at the Lumberton Township School District, Superintendent Colleen Murray said in a letter to the community posted on the district's website.

-A GoFundMe campaign launched for his mother, Enjoli, said Michael drowned during free swim at Liberty Day Camp.
+A GoFundMe campaign launched for his mother, Enjoli, said Michael drowned during free swim at Liberty Lake Day Camp in Mansfield Township.

 "Michael came into this world a fighter from the day he was born," reads the campaign launched by Kayla Ogletree.
 "He was born as a Micropreemie at 23 weeks and doctors did not expect him to survive."